Follower-Centered Perspectives on Leadership

 A Tribute to the Memory of James R. Meindl

-CONTENTS: Introduction, Boas Shamir.
-The Vulnerability of Followers to Toxic Leaders, J. Lipman-Blumen.
+Series Editor’s Note.
+Introduction.
+From Passive Recipients to Active Co-Producers: Followers’ Roles in the Leadership Process, Boas Shamir.
+Toxic Leaders and the Fundamental Vulnerability of Being Alive, Jean Lipman-Blumen.
 Implicit Leadership Theories as Dynamic Processing Structures, Megan E. Medvedeff and Robert G. Lord.
-Extending the Follower-Centered Perspective on Leadership: A Social Identity Analysis of Followers’ Role in Leadership Effectiveness, Daan van Knippenberg, Barbara van Knippenberg, and Steffen Giessner.
-Followers Sharing Leadership: Who, What, When, Why and How, Lynn R. Offermann and Noelle F. Scuderi.
-Leadership Embedded in Networks, Juan Carlos Pastor and Margarita M. Mayo.
-A Follower-Centric Contingency Model of Charisma Attribution: The Importance of Follower Emotion, Chao C. Chen, Liuba Y. Belkin, and Terri R. Kurtzberg.
-Through Thick and Thin?
-Followers’ Changing Perceptions of President Bush’s Leadership Over Time, Rajnandini Pillai, Jeffrey C. Kohles, and Michelle C. Bligh.
-Visualising the Social Construction of Leadership, Brad Jackson and Eric Guthey.
+Extending the Follower-Centered Perspective: Leadership as an Outcome of Shared Social Identity, Daan van Knippenberg, Barbara van Knippenberg, and Steffen R. Giessner.
+Sharing Leadership: Who, What, When, and Why, Lynn R. Offermann and Noelle F. Scuderi.
+Leadership Embedded in Social Networks: Looking at Inter-Follower Processes, Margarita Mayo and Juan Carlos Pastor.
+Organizational Change, Member Emotion, and Construction of Charismatic Leadership: A Follower-Centric Contingency Model, Chao C. Chen, Liuba Y. Belkin, and Terri R. Kurtzberg.
+Through Thick and Thin?: Follower Constructions of Presidential Leadership Amidst Crises, 2001–2005, Rajnandini Pillai, Jeffrey C. Kohles, and Michelle C. Bligh.
+Putting the Visual into the Social Construction of Leadership, Brad Jackson and Eric Guthey.
 The Romance of Leadership and the Social Construction of Followership, Mary Uhl-Bien and Rajnandini Pillai.
 Here Today, Gone Tomorrow: Follower Perceptions of a Departing Leader and a Lingering Vision, Melissa K. Carsten and Michelle C. Bligh.
-Leadership as a Relational Construction; Reconstructing Leadership as Process, Dian Marie Hosking.
-Romancing, Following, and Sensemaking: James Meindl’s Legacy, Karl Weick.
+Not Leaders, Not Followers: A Postmodern Discourse of Leadership Processes, Dian Marie Hosking.
+The Social Construction of a Legacy: Summarizing and Extending Follower-Centered Perspectives on Leadership, Michelle C. Bligh, Rajnandini Pillai, and Mary Uhl-Bien.
+Romancing, Following, and Sensemaking: James Meindl’s Legacy, Karl E. Weick.
+James R. Meindl.